-She is now working on a third book called Gesundheit!
-Practicing German Health, 1750-2000.
-It explores changing ideas and practices of health in German lands from the mid-eighteenth century to the present and tracks their global history.
+Her current book, Gesundheit!
+Seeking German Health, 1750-2000, explores changing ideas and practices of health in German lands from the mid-eighteenth century to the present and tracks their global history.